Information for Authors

 What to submit for the camera-ready version

-An archive of your source (zip, tar, etc).
-This must contain all of your source files so that we can build your pdf.
+Email the following files to publication24@petsymposium.org:An archive of your source (zip).
+This must contain all your source files so we can build your pdf.
+Our compiled version is the one that we will publish.
+We will insert the correct page numbers and DOI.

 - Prefix the file name with paperXX-YYYY-Z-source, where XX is your paper ID, YYYY is the year, and Z is the issue number.

-A completed and signed license agreement (details here).
+A completed and signed license agreement (details here)

-- Read and print the license agreement.
+- Read and print the agreement.

-- Initial page 1, sign page 2, and scan the document.
+- Sign and scan the document.

 - Prefix the file name with paperXX-YYYY-Z-license, where XX is your paper ID, YYYY is the year, and Z is the issue number.